 Work is a major part of our lives.
-It is usually where we spend much of our time and often the place where we establish new friendships outside of the home.
+It is usually where we spend much of our time and often where we establish new friendships outside of the home.
 Having a fulfilling job has a positive impact on your mental health and general wellbeing.

 Despite the misconceptions, most people living with a mental health condition can and still do work.
 Having a job that you truly enjoy can give you a sense of purpose, thus improving your mental health.
 According to studies, most people with serious mental health conditions want to work, and 6 out of 10 can succeed with the right kind of support.

 Approximately 1 in every 6.8 workers will experience or are experiencing some form of mental health problems in the workplace.
 The most common are anxiety disorders, major depressive disorders, bipolar, schizophrenia, post-traumatic stress disorder (PTSD), and eating disorders.

 Depending on circumstances, certain factors can make it difficult for a person to stay or return to work.
 Mental illnesses can have a wide range of symptoms and signs.
 As a general rule, you should seek help from a counsellor or your GP if you are experiencing feelings that are:

 - Putting a stop from you getting on with life

 - Have a big impact on those you live or work week